IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** What are the IGEL OS editions and feature packs?

-**A:** [IGEL Web Site: IGEL OS Editions and Feature Packs](https://www.igel.com/licensing).
+**A:** [IGEL KB: IGEL OS Editions](https://kb.igel.com/en/igel-subscription-and-more/current/igel-os-editions).
 Existing customers will be migrated to `Standard Edition`.
-[IGEL KB: IGEL OS Editions](https://kb.igel.com/en/igel-subscription-and-more/current/igel-os-editions)

 **Q:** How to troubleshoot licensing problems?